cht-holly/ai-workshop/steps/step-06-moving-average.md

 ```
 Add 7-day simple moving average functionality to the dashboard.

+Context:
+- I'm working on my stock dashboard in the app/ folder
+- I have a basic dashboard with stock selection and price charts
+- Now I want to add moving average analysis

 Moving Average Requirements:
 - Calculate 7-day SMA using pandas rolling(window=7).mean() method
 - Display both original price and SMA on the same chart